JacksonPinto/WWT-Tools/README.md

 - **pyRevit 5.2.0.25181**
   (You can download this specific version from [pyRevit releases](https://github.com/eirannejad/pyRevit/releases/tag/v5.2.0.25181))

+  - **topologicpy 0.8.58**
+  (You can install this specific version from python console pip install topologicpy --upgrade)

 ## How to Use

 1. **Install Python 3.12.3**